-Moo, “The Law of Christ as the Fulfillment of the Law of Moses,” in Five Views on Law and Gospel, 327.
+Douglas J. Moo, “The Law of Christ as the Fulfillment of the Law of Moses,” in Wayne G. Strickland, ed., Five Views on Law and Gospel (Grand Rapids: Zondervan, 1996), 327.

 This most notably includes Brad Marcus (a/k/a Avi ben Mordechai) in his Galatians: A Torah-Based Commentary in First-Century Hebraic Context (Jerusalem: Millennium 7000 Communications, 2005), pp 80-96.
 Marcus haphazardly concludes that “works of law” means following all of the Oral Torah of the Pharisees.
 He specifically targets his publication against Messianic Believers who follow any of the traditions of mainline Judaism, and not the halachah of the non-traditional Karaites, tying it in with various conclusions drawn from the so-called Hebrew Gospel of Matthew.

-Even though his publication may be 500 pages and expensive, there is not a single reference to the proposals of theologians like Dunn, Wright, or even those who have made other suggestions about “works of law” like C.E.B Cranfield.
-While claiming to be something that engages with a First Century context, Marcus’ rantings fail to do this to any considerable degree, sitting far outside the actual conversation presently going on in Galatians and Romans scholarship.
+Even though his publication may be 500 pages, there is not a single reference to the proposals of theologians like James D.G.
+Dunn, N.T.
+Wright, or even those who have made other suggestions about “works of law” like C.E.B Cranfield.
+While claiming to be something that engages with a First Century context, Marcus fails to do this to any considerable degree, sitting far outside the actual conversation that has been going on in Galatians and Romans scholarship.
 His publication has an agenda that must be avoided.

 Schreiner, “Works of the Law,” in Dictionary of Paul and His Letters, pp 975, 977.